Continuous Sensitivity and Reversibility: Computing Continuous Sensitivity

 To make the calculations easier, we introduce two column operations on the set of matrices of the form $M_X$.
 First one is the action of the symmetric group $S_n$ of order $n$.
 We define the action of $\sigma \in S_n$ on $\ZS_n$ by Here $(x_{\sigma(1)},\cdots,x_{\sigma(n)}) \in \ZS_n$ means that the first non-zero term of $(x_{\sigma(1)},\cdots,x_{\sigma(n)})$ is $1$.
 This induces an action of $\sigma$ on $\{M_X| \ X \subseteq \ZS_n\}$ by sending $M_X$ to $M_{\sigma(X)}$ where $\sigma(X)=\{\sigma(X^1),\dots,\sigma(X^n)\}$.
 The second operation is multiplying a column of $M_{X}$ by $-1$.
 We also need to be careful here.
 For $x=(x_1,\dots,x_n) \in \ZS_n$, let Here what we mean by the matrix obtained by multiplying $j$-th column of $M_{X}$ by $-1$ is the matrix $M_{X[j]}$ where $X[j]=\{(X^1)_{j}^{-},\dots,(X^m)_{j}^{-}\}$.
 Clearly these operations preserves the cardinality of arbitrary intersections of eliminated sets.

-\begin{ex} Let $X=\{x, y \}\subset \ZS_n$.
+\begin{example} Let $X=\{x, y \}\subset \ZS_n$.
 By applying column operations, we can assume that $M_X$ has 5 types of columns namely Suppose that $M_X$ has $a_1$-many columns of first type, $a_2$-many columns of second type, $b_1$-many columns of third type, $b_2$-many columns of forth type and $c$-many columns of last type.
 This means that $x$ has $(b_2+c)$-many zeros and $y$ has $(b_1+c)$-many zeros.
-Therefore and hence
+By above Proposition, we have